 Apache Pinot is designed to run at any scale and comes with a lot of advanced features that can help with query performance and throughput.
 Depending on how these configs are applied, they can also influence the sizing requirements for the Pinot cluster.

-Stay tuned for part 2 of this blog, where we will walk you through a real-world example of capacity planning for a pinot cluster.
+In part 2 of this blog, we walk you through a real-world example of capacity planning for a pinot cluster.